bobinska-dev/costom-input-component/README.md

 # PLANS / TODO'S

-These are the next Steps (Saskia):
+:checkmark_white: These are the next Steps (Saskia):

 - Add prop-types to PreviewRef -> no crashing when adding new category!!!
 - Include basic Routing to List of references